jimspags/radix-rhf/src/markdowns/components/input.md

 ## Create a reusable component
-Create reuable components in your shared components folder "/components/shared".
+Create reusable component in your shared components folder "/components/shared".

 ```js
 import * as Label from '@radix-ui/react-label';